Beta'd by Alex-loves-her-Louie

 "So I take it you two didn't know."
 Kisame said calmly, almost as though he expected such reaction from the two.

-"No shit."
-Hidan snapped as he quickly leaped onto his feet.
+"What do you think?"
+Hidan snapped as he leaped onto his feet.
 "I gotta tell Kakuzu 'bout this."
-With that, the dragonfly quickly flew away, his transparent wings beating so fast that he sounded almost like those noisy flies.
+With that, the dragonfly swiftly flew away, his transparent wings beating so fast that he sounded almost like those noisy flies.
 With a slam of the door, he was gone, leaving Deidara alone with the couple.

 "The colony…" Deidara hesitated a little, "is it Iwa?"

 "Konoha?"
 The blond gasped in disbelieve.
 "Why is such a large colony coming all the way here?"

 "Apparently the third was killed.
 The new ruler, Tsunade, decided to move Konoha to this location since there are better vegetation and fewer predators."
 Kisame explained.
 "That's why if you want to find a home, you better find one quick.
 You know how bees are.
 If you don't draw out a territory, there won't be any food left."

 "If that's the case, then I better start looking."
 Deidara sighed as he settled the empty mug onto the table.
 "Thanks for the food."
 He gave a smile to the couple.
 With a wave, he flew out of the underground home and was greeted by the warm sunlight.

 "But even if I said that…" Deidara mumbled as he glanced around, not sure where he should go.
 There was no suitable hiding place for him and he wasn't exactly born as a butterfly with natural camouflaging ability.